JustSift/ReSift/docs/introduction/what-is-resift.md

 - If the fetch is related to other fetches so we can ensure they update consistently
 - If the response is an error so we try to recover

-These tasks themselves aren't overly complicated but doing them over and over and over again can really take time away from your product.
+These tasks themselves aren't overly complicated but doing them over and over and over again _will_ take time away from your product.

 To make matters worse, there's an infinite way to accomplish said tasks, and when working on a team, those differences can be confusing or hard to manage.

 ## Introducing ReSift

-ReSift is a capable and versatile library for data fetches.
+As stated above, ReSift is a capable and versatile library for data fetches.
 ReSift is opinionated where it matters but also pluggable to suit your different data fetching needs.

 **Features:**